 Ms. Koellner served as an independent director of Hillshire Brands, Inc. from 2001 to 2014, at which time it was sold to Tyson Foods.
 She served as an independent director of AIG from 2009 to 2012.
-She currently serves on the board of directors of Celestica, Inc. (including service as the chairman of its audit committee, and member of its compensation and corporate governance and nominating committees), The Goodyear Tire & Rubber Company (including service as Lead Director and as a member of its compensation and finance committees) and Nucor Corporation (including service as chairman of its audit committees).
+She currently serves on the board of directors of Celestica, Inc. (including service as the chairman of its audit committee, and member of its compensation and corporate governance and nominating committees), The Goodyear Tire & Rubber Company (including service as Lead Director and as a member of its compensation and finance committees) and Nucor Corporation (including service as chairman of its audit committee and member of its compensation and corporate governance and nominating committees).